 John Hagee, prominent megachurch pastor, ill with COVID-19

 SAN ANTONIO (AP) — Prominent Texas megachurch pastor and conservative activist John Hagee has been diagnosed with COVID-19.
-Hagee’s son, Matt Hagee, announced the illness during Sunday morning services at Cornerstone Church, which his father founded.
+Hagee’s son, Matt Hagee, announced the illness during Sunday services at Cornerstone Church, which his father founded.
 Hagee said his 80-year-old father received the diagnosis Friday and was recovering after the illness was detected early.
-John Hagee founded his San Antonio ministry, which the church says has 22,000 members.
-He also has been a committed supporter of Israel, founding Christians United for Israel.
-He also is a stalwart backer of President Donald Trump, who also has been diagnosed with COVID-19.
+John Hagee has been a committed supporter of Israel and is a stalwart backer of President Donald Trump, who also has been diagnosed with COVID-19.
+Israeli Prime Minister Benjamin Netanyahu tweeted Tuesday that Israel has no better friend than John Hagee and that he is praying for his fast recovery.